Skip to main content

 The scope of biological function regulated by this hormone is difficult to overstate:

 The foundational paper on the global scale of this problem — Holick's 2007 review in the New England Journal of Medicine — estimated that over one billion people worldwide have vitamin D deficiency or insufficiency.[2]
-That figure has not materially improved in the years since, despite widespread awareness.
+That figure has not materially improved in the years since.

 Bone and joint health — calcium and vitamin D for skeletal strength